 Stomach gurgling?
 Feeling feverish?
-It can sometimes be hard to determine the culprit of your unpleasant symptoms, especially because illnesses can overlap in symptoms.
-It could be something you ate, or it could result from a virus or bacteria.
+Determining the culprit of your unpleasant symptoms can be hard, especially because illnesses can have overlapping symptoms.
+It could be something you ate, or it could be from a virus or bacteria.
 So how do you know if your illness is something you should seek medical attention for, or just ride out?
-We’ve broken down the differences between the stomach bug and food poisoning.
+We’ve got a quick guide to help determine the differences between the stomach flu and food poisoning.

-The stomach bug is a common viral infection that can affect the intestines.
-This illness is contracted through close contact with an infected person, which includes sharing food, utensils, and cups, or from touching contaminated surfaces or objects.
+The stomach flu (or stomach bug) is a common viral infection that can affect the intestines.
+This illness is contracted through close contact with an infected person through sharing food, utensils, and cups, or from touching contaminated surfaces or objects.
+Stomach flu symptoms include:

 • Nausea